Hi! My name is Erin Elizabeth Geesaman Rabke.

 - unprecedented creativity in many aspects of life,

-- and in finding and living from their unique genius (which is often hidden behind a wound.)
+- a gorgeous courtship with their unique genius (which is often connected with a soul wound.)

 I am honored to help my clients and students to develop: